debadeepsen/nwcc/content/en/usage/cucumber.md

 ### `Then`
 This describes the result that is expected, if the actions have been performed while meeting the pre-condition.

+> The full list of keywords supported by Cucumber can be found at <a target="_blank" href="https://cucumber.io/docs/gherkin/reference/#keywords">https://cucumber.io/docs/gherkin/reference/#keywords<i class="fa-icon fa-solid fa-arrow-up-right-from-square"></i></a>

 ## Example